phnthnhnm/comic-optimizer/README.md

 - See the exact pingo command that will be run for each preset
 - Option to skip pingo optimization
 - Modern, easy-to-use GUI
+- User settings for theme, font, and more, saved per user in a cross-platform config directory

 ## Requirements